videojs/video.js/docs/guides/player-workflows.md

 > **Note**: Do _not_ remove players via standard DOM removal methods: this will leave listeners and other objects in memory that you might not be able to clean up!

+### Checking if a Player is Disposed

+At times, it is useful to know whether or not a player reference in your code is stale.
+The `isDisposed()` method is available on all components (including players) for this purpose.

 ### Signs of an Undisposed Player

 Seeing an error such as: